Mbed-TLS/mbedtls/README.md

 ### CMake

-In order to build the source using CMake, just enter at the command line:
+In order to build the source using CMake in a separate directory (recommended), just enter at the command line:

+    mkdir /path/to/build_dir && cd /path/to/build_dir
-    cmake .
+    cmake /path/to/mbedtls_source
     make

 In order to run the tests, enter: